 3. Once the product has crystallized, use the same procedure as described previously (I.7 to I.10) to collect the solid.
-Using the small spatula, transfer a small amount of the recrystallized product (ca the size of the tip of the spatula) in the 1.5 mL amber glass vial, labeled R. Close the vial and save it for part III.
+Use the small spatula to transfer one tip of spatula of the recrystallized product in the 1.5 mL amber glass vial, labeled R. Close the vial and save it for part III.